Which industry faces the biggest challenges in relation to digital transformation?

 For many years, bigger businesses have tended to opt for bespoke development of their software services.
 However, over time it’s become clear that this approach simply doesn’t make sense – it blocks innovation and usually comes at a significant cost, too.
 Software-as-a-service (SaaS) and cloud-based services are changing the game for big businesses, with reduced development times, greater compliance assurance, and stronger innovation – but these opportunities come with challenges.

 Companies are turning to multiple SaaS providers and, as a result, are struggling to manage them all.
 Interoperability is key for businesses to ensure their systems remain seamless, with nothing falling through the cracks.
 Another risk is around obligations.
 If something goes wrong in an integrated ecosystem, businesses need to have a clear steer on where responsibility lies.

 How do you balance local needs against broader industry trends while operating at a global scale?

 We continue to see that trends are very much global.
 The US led the way in innovations around digital operations and online commerce, but we quickly saw these trends spread throughout Europe.
 And this works both ways.
 In banking most of the latest innovations began in Asia, and as the pandemic accelerated, the need to transform the US swiftly followed suit, with Europe not far behind.

-When we’re thinking about how to serve our customers, we recognize that around 80% of what consumers are looking for is pretty similar, regardless of geography.
-It's the remaining 20% where there are profound differences, and that’s where we need to localize for the customer.
+When we’re thinking about how to serve our customers, we recognise that around 80% of what consumers are looking for is pretty similar, regardless of geography.
+It's the remaining 20% where there are profound differences, and that’s where we need to localise for the customer.

 How do you think about innovation in relation to consumer engagement?

 We’re at an interesting crossroads when it comes to consumer engagement.
-You have a lot of organizations largely concerned with hyperpersonalization, using as much information and insight as possible to learn about their customers.
+You have a lot of organisations largely concerned with hyperpersonalisation, using as much information and insight as possible to learn about their customers.